 "Back in the mid 1920s or so my uncle was traveling by train with a friend of his, the soon to become famous western author Louis L'Amour, to New Mexico from New Orleans after having been there for the Mardi Gras.
 When the train stopped in Sanderson, Texas, a half a dozen heavily armed Texas Rangers along with two U.S. Marshals got on board and started going through each of the passenger cars looking for someone.
 They made six men, all with beards, of which my uncle was one, get off the train.
 They took all six into the station and questioned them one by one.
 Apparently not finding who they were looking for they told everybody they were free to go.
 All well and good except that in the meantime the train left, stranding him and the other five men in the middle of nowhere.
 Not only that, the Rangers had made them get off the train without allowing them to take anything with them including their luggage --- and it was the dead of winter and freezing outside.
 He followed the Rangers out just as they were getting into a couple of cars and asked what were they supposed to do now.
 One of the Rangers stuck a rifle in his face and told him it was not their problem unless he wanted to make it their problem.
 My uncle just backed away and the cars drove off."(source)

-The reason my father would even bring it up was because as a kid I loved the Walker Colt.
-My Stepmother, or ex-stepmother as the case may be during the time I was visiting L'Amour --- because she and my father had long since divorced --- owned a Walker Colt.
-Even though the pistol was nearly as big as I was, as a young boy I used to run around day after day playing cowboys with it.
-When I mentioned to L'Amour my ex-stepmother owned a Walker Colt and my uncle confirmed both my story and that the pistol was in fact genuine, L'Amour became very interested --- even to the point of wanting to know if it was available.
+The reason my father would even bring it up was because as a kid I loved the Colt Walker.
+My Stepmother, or ex-stepmother as the case may be during the time I was visiting L'Amour --- because she and my father had long since divorced --- owned a Colt Walker.
+Even though the pistol was nearly as big as I was, as a young boy I used to run around day after day playing cowboys with it, sometimes even mixing genres by wielding the colt in one hand and a Buck Rogers disintegrator in the other.
+When I mentioned to L'Amour my ex-stepmother owned a Colt Walker and my uncle confirmed both my story and that the pistol was in fact genuine, L'Amour became very interested --- even to the point of wanting to know if it was available.

-I told L'Amour it had been at least since 1955 that I saw the Colt.
-It was that year her ranch house, for reasons unknown, mysteriously burned to the ground.
-Several days after the fire I was rumaging through the rubble and came across the Colt along with an over-under barrel derringer she always kept with it.
+I told L'Amour it had been at least since 1959 that I saw the Colt.
+It was that year the buildings on her ranch property, for reasons unknown, mysteriously burned to the ground.
+Several days after the fire I was rummaging through the rubble and came across the Colt along with an over-under barrel derringer she always kept with it.
 Both guns seemed to have come through the fire without harm except for the Colt, and only then it was just the wooden pistol grips that were gone, apparently consumed by the fire, otherwise both guns were in pretty good shape.
-I told L'Amour I put the Colt in a pile of other stuff that was being collected out of the rubble and that was the last I saw of it.
+I told L'Amour I put the Colt in a pile of other stuff that was being collected out of the rubble.
+A short time later she gave me the Colt to take to an old time gunsmith I knew.
+When he was done I returned it and that was the last I saw of it.
 I also told him I wasn't even sure if my ex-stepmother still had the gun, but if he was really interested I would check into it.

 Leaping ahead in time here a little bit, it wasn't until sometime in 1974 that I caught up with my stepmother and able to discuss the pistol with her.
 As it was, she still had it, or at least she thought she did.
-After searching through a ton boxes filled with nothing but junk for an hour or two she finally found it, looking exactly the same as it did when I pulled it out of the rubble, burnt off handle grips and all.
+After searching through a ton boxes filled with nothing but junk for an hour or two she finally found it, looking exactly the same as it did when the old time gunsmith returned it, with wooden gun handles from another Colt installed and all.
 Over the years my stepmother had fallen on hard times and when I told her the Colt could be worth several thousands of dollars and that the man who might be interested in it was Louis L'Amour she felt comfortable parting with it.

 It was the Colt Walker that set into motion my second meeting with L'Amour.
 I contacted him, told him I had the Colt and made arrangements to meet.
 He carefully examined the Colt from barrel tip to butt handle, as did a firearms expert he brought along with him.
 After he and the expert talked in private for awhile L'Amour said he was interested.
 I told him to talk with my stepmother, made arrangements for him to do so, and returned the gun to her.
 I don't know what transpired between L'Amour and my stepmother over the Colt if anything.
 I don't even know if he contacted her.
-However, I do know when she died in 1985 the Walker Colt was not to be found anywhere among her effects.
+However, I do know when she died in 1985 the Colt Walker was not to be found anywhere among her effects.
 As to a Colt Walker's value or worth, in 2008 a fully documented Walker Colt that was known to have been owned by a Mexican War veteran sold at auction for $920,000.
 My ex-stepmother, although extremely wealthy when she was my stepmother, when she died she was teetering on the verge of pauperhood.
 To this day I have no clue what happened to the Colt.
 As well, to my knowledge, nothing has surfaced in any of her records or to indicate that she ever received any sort of a sudden, large influx of cash from any source from the time I saw her last in 1974 until her death in 1985.
 If the Colt is not just buried or lost in the desert someplace, somebody must have it, and, if so, it seems they got it for nothing.
+It is my strong suspicion, although I have no proof, in that my ex-stepmother seemed to have fallen into the company of a variety of low-lifes, ne'er-do-wells and clinger-ons, that once it became known she had the Colt (thanks to me) and that it had a potential high value to it, somebody absconded with it before L'Amour was able to act on it.
+In any case, it wasn't like the old days when a certain Cowboy Code of the West permeated the air.

 Probably the most important part of the Castaneda discussion between L'Amour and my uncle was how it impacted L'Amour, or at the very least how it related to two of his major works.
 L'Amour wrote two books, one published in 1976 the other written in 1977 but not published until ten years later, that were seeped with a heavy mystic quality about them intertwined with Native American spiritual lore and magic.
 The books, The Californios and Haunted Mesa, both relied heavily on consultation with my uncle and his indepth strengths in both areas, but most surely so in Native American spiritual lore --- for example as found in the quote below from the source so cited: